Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG properties

 \subsection{Metallicity and colour}

 The top panel of Fig.~\ref{fig:Z} plots the mean metallicity log(Z/\(\textup{Z}_\odot\)) of the ICL and the BCG of our simulated clusters.
-Over the mass range chosen, metallicity does not evolve with cluster mass.
+Over the mass range chosen, the mean metallicity does not evolve with cluster mass.
 However, there is a significant offset in metallicity between the ICL and the BCG, with the ICL being considerably more metal-poor (by approximately 0.6 dex) and featuring slightly more scatter, which is likely a reflection of how ICL formation histories may vary between clusters.

-The middle panel of Fig.~\ref{fig:Z} plots the metallicity of the three different components that make up the BCG+ICL and finds that there is no significant difference in metallicity between the in-situ and completed mergers components for the mass range chosen.
+The middle panel of Fig.~\ref{fig:Z} plots the metallicity of the three different components that make up the BCG+ICL and finds that there is no significant difference in metallicity between the in situ and completed mergers components for the mass range chosen.

 The stellar mass stripped from surviving galaxies is significantly more metal-poor than either of the other two components.
 Thus, the ICL is more metal-poor because it is primarily composed of this component.
 There is considerably more scatter in the metallicity of this component.
 It is also the only relation with a notable slope, with more massive clusters being more metal-rich due to the accretion of more massive, metal-rich galaxies.
 The increase in scatter is likely due to individual variations between the types of galaxies being stripped in different clusters.
 In some clusters, the stripped component may be dominated by massive metal-rich galaxies in the centre of the cluster that will soon merge with the BCG.
 In contrast, in other clusters, the stripped component may be dominated by metal-poor galaxies that have experienced stripping on the outskirts of the cluster.
 Towards higher cluster masses, massive, metal-rich galaxies are more likely to experience stripping, resulting in the increased metallicity of this component with cluster mass.